Table of Contents

 To help you make a wiser decision when choosing between HIFU and RF treatment, we give you some facts about each method to later compare them and give you more specific recommendations.

 But before we discuss how to choose between RF and HIFU, it is important to understand the physiology of the skin to know what happens to it as we age.

 How the face ages

-While most people think of wrinkles as the main manifestation of facial aging, the reality is much more complex.
+While most people think about wrinkles as the primary manifestation of facial aging, the reality is much more complex.
 The aging process affects the entire facial structure, including skin, subcutaneous fat, muscles and facial bones.

 Understanding the aging process and knowing how each face part (skin, fat, bone) changes over time allows you to decide which combination of treatments is best for achieving optimal results.
 So first, let's get to the bottom of what happens to our faces as we age.